RobinSp5/Fortnite-Game-User-Settings-Tweaker/README.md

 # Fortnite-Game-User-Settings-Tweaker

-This is a simple Qt-based C++ application designed to edit and manage Fortnite's `GameUserSettings.ini` file.
+A lightweight **Qt-based C++ application** to tweak Fortnite's `GameUserSettings.ini` file.
 The program allows users to load the configuration file, modify various settings, and save presets for future use.
+Optimize your game with just a few clicks!

 ![PreviewImage](https://github.com/user-attachments/assets/9d97cba8-b320-49eb-bd24-9bf629827eb5)

-## Features
+## 🎮 Features

 - **Load GameUserSettings.ini File:** Import the Fortnite settings file for editing.
 - **Save and Load Presets:** Store and retrieve customized settings presets.